Matrix recursion for positive characteristic diagrammatic Soergel bimodules for affine Weyl groups: The functor Psi

 Note that by Theorem~\ref{thm:stdhoms} the components of the decomposition above are uniquely determined by the expressions $\expr{w}$ and $\expr{z}$ used to define the standard bimodules in the domain and codomain.
-The two decompositions in Lemma~\ref{lem:locpattdecomp} and Corollary~\ref{cor:locpattp} give rise to two different ways to localize a Soergel diagram with respect to patterns.
+The two decompositions in Lemma~\ref{lem:locpattdecomp} and Corollary~\ref{cor:locpattp} give rise to two different ways to localize an $\Ss$-graph with respect to patterns.

 \begin{defn} Let $f:B_{\expr{x}} \rightarrow B_{\expr{y}}$ be a morphism in $\dgrmBSdeg$.
 Suppose $w,z \in \Wpcosets$ with $\patt{q} \in [\expr{x}]_{\ast}(w)$ and $\patt{r} \in [\expr{y}]_{\ast}(w)$ such that $w\hat{q}=w\hat{r}=z$. \begin{enumerate} \item The \defnemph{partial localization} of $\ident_{\hat{R}_w} \otimes f$ with respect to $\patt{q}$ and $\patt{r}$ is the composition